dvsa/vol-functional-tests/README.md

 # Functional Tests
 This project holds functional tests for the VOL website.
-These end to end tests are facilitated through the use of WebDriver, cucumber and internal vol libraries.
+These end-to-end tests are facilitated through the use of WebDriver, cucumber and internal vol libraries.

 ## Prerequisite
 The following technologies should be installed on your system.